jackieaskins/dotfiles/README.md

 - General Vim: `~/dotfiles/vim/custom.vim`
 - Zsh: `~/dotfiles/zsh/custom.zsh`

-The files will be automatically sourced and ignored by Git.
+These files will be automatically sourced and ignored by Git.